pcfreak30/skyd/doc/api/index.html.md

 layout include backing up skylinks where all the original upload information about a skylink is needed.

+**scps** | types.Currency
+Specifies the speed of a monetized download in Siacoins per second.
+If a download costs 1SC and the scps is 0.1SC, the download will take at least 10 seconds.
+If scps is so low that it will result in a download speed of less than 1 byte per second, an error is returned.

 **timeout** | int
 If 'timeout' is set, the download will fail if the Skyfile cannot be retrieved before it expires.
 Note that this timeout does not cover the actual download